Cancers of the Oral Mucosa

 The regions most commonly identified thus far have included some on the short arm of chromosome 3, a TSG termed P16 on chromosome 9, and the TSG termed TP53 on chromosome 17, but multiple other genes are being discovered.

 As well as damage to TSGs, cancer may also involve damage to other genes involved in growth control, mainly those involved in cell signaling (oncogenes), especially some on chromosome 11 (PRAD1 in particular) and chromosome 17 (Harvey ras [H-ras]).
 Changes in these and other oncogenes can disrupt cell growth control, ultimately leading to the uncontrolled growth of cancer.
 H-ras was one of the oncogenes that first caught the attention of molecular biologists interested in cell signaling, cell growth control, and cancer.
-It and the gene for epidermal growth factor receptor (EGFR) are involved in cell signaling.
+It and the gene for the epidermal growth factor receptor (EGFR) are involved in cell signaling.

 The genetic aberrations involve, in order of decreasing frequency, chromosomes 9, 3, 17, 13, and 11 in particular, and probably other chromosomes, and involve inactivated TSGs, especially P16, and TP53 and overexpressed oncogenes, especially PRAD1.[10]

 Tobacco is a potent risk factor for oral cancer.
-An interaction occurs between redox-active metals in saliva and the low reactive free radicals in cigarette smoke.
-The result may be that saliva loses its antioxidant capacity and instead becomes a potent pro-oxidant milieu.[5]
+An interaction occurs between redox-active metals in saliva and the low-reactive free radicals in cigarette smoke.
+The result may be that saliva loses its antioxidant capacity and instead becomes a potent pro-oxidant milieu.[12]

 Epidemiology